-In this post I will show the plasmonics.
-It is an emerging field which leads with plasmons, which are electron waves generated by light.
+In this post, I will show the plasmonics.
+It is an emerging field that leads with plasmons, which are electron waves generated by light.

 How to create plasmons?

-Plasmons also can be generated in the surface.
-Inserting a light in an ultra thin film made of gold with a glass substrate creating the Surface Plasmon Resonance (SPR) phenomena.
+Plasmons also can be generated on the surface.
+Inserting a light in an ultra-thin film made of gold with a glass substrate creating the Surface Plasmon Resonance (SPR) phenomena.

-The plasmon detection is made by optical sensors which capture the intensity of reflected light in relation with the angle, the light must stay in an angle which make sure total internal reflection.
+The plasmon detection is made by optical sensors that capture the intensity of reflected light in relation to the angle, the light must stay at an angle that makes sure total internal reflection.

 Plasmons can only be generated in nanostructures and last very short time.

 Although the term plasmonics is new, ancient artifacts used the plasmonics principle.
 The Lycurgus Cup, a Roman glass from 4th century A.D., has gold and silver nanoparticles, probably were put accidentally.
 The glass stays red when a source of light is put inside and green when light is reflected in it.

 The speed of chips and microprocessors can be greatly increased with plasmons conductors because these can transport a great quantity of information, combining the high speed of light with microelectronic’s miniaturization.
 Here we have a surface plasmon detector that converts optical signals into electricity.

 In the device above, two nano pieces in L form with a germanium layer and generates an electrical current.
 Other plasmonic structures have the electronics equivalent if receive light in a determinate wavelength.
 This 100 nm length gold nanorod behaves like a RLC circuit.

 These nanorods arranged like this behave like a circuit bridge.